Exclusive production of pions and the pion distribution amplitude: The pion distribution amplitude from the BSE

-The asymptotic expression shown in Eq.(\ref{eq1a}) was determined in the appendix of Ref.\cite{cs} and it satisfies the Callan-Symanzik equation.
-This last solution is constrained by the BSE normalization condition \cite{man}, which imply $n_{f}>5$ \cite{lane,us3}, otherwise it is not consistent with a possible bound state solution in a $SU(3)$ non-Abelian gauge theory.
-We will take $n_{f}=6$ as will be explained later.
-This solution is one alternative to the soft one ($\Sigma(p^{2})\sim1/p^{2}$) \cite{poli} which leads to the standard DA $\varphi_{\pi}^{as}(x)=6x(1-x)$.
-Nowadays it is known that we may have solutions with a momentum behavior varying between Eq.(\ref{eq03}) and Eq.(\ref{eq1a}) depending on the theory dynamics (particularly as the number of fermions is increased) \cite{takeuchi,us3}.
+The asymptotic expression shown in Eq. (\ref{eq1a}) satisfies the Callan-Symanzik equation, and was determined in the appendix of Ref. \cite{cs}.
+The hard solution is constrained by the BSE normalization condition \cite{man}, which imply the condition $n_{f}>5$ \cite{lane,us3} (for this reason we adopt in this paper $n_{f}=6$).
+Note that the hard expression (\ref{eq1a}) is an alternative solution to the soft one ($\Sigma(p^{2})\sim1/p^{2}$) \cite{poli}, which in turn leads to the standard distribution amplitude $\varphi_{\pi}^{as}(x,\mu \to \infty)=6x(1-x)$.
+It is known that we may have solutions with a momentum behavior varying between the equations (\ref{eq03}) and (\ref{eq1a}).
+The effective behavior of the solution, particularly as the number of fermions is increased, depends on the theory dynamics \cite{us3,takeuchi}.

-It has been argued that Eq.(\ref{eq1a}) may be a realistic wave function in a scenario where the chiral symmetry breaking is associated to confinement and the gluons have a dynamically generated mass \cite{us1,us2,us3}.
-This solution also appears when using an improved renormalization group approach in QCD, associated to a finite quark condensate \cite{chan}, and it minimizes the vacuum energy as long as $n_{f}>5$ \cite{mon}.
-This specific solution is the only one consistent with Regge-pole like solutions \cite{lan}.
-Moreover, recently it has been argued that a logarithmic self-energy, as the one of Eq.(\ref{eq1a}), may appear naturally in models where all quark masses are generated dynamically \cite{us40}, although in these cases the power $\delta$ will depend on the details of the model.
+It has been argued that, in a scenario where the gluons have a dynamically generated mass and the chiral symmetry breaking is associated to confinement, the solution (\ref{eq1a}) may be a realistic one \cite{us3,us1,us2}.
+The hard solution also appears associated to a finite quark condensate when using the technique of the improved renormalization group approach in QCD \cite{chan}, and the condensate minimizes the vacuum energy provided that $n_{f}>5$ \cite{mon}.
+Furthermore, it is well known that the hard solution is the only one consistent with an expansion group (Regge-pole like) solution \cite{lan}.

-It is interesting to recall that models with origin in the Nambu-Jona-Lasinio model (NJL), like the ones of Ref.\cite{f3,f3l}, also describe the data with a flat pion DA, what is not surprising since the NJL model naturally lead to dynamical masses with a behavior similar to the one of Eq.(\ref{eq1a}), which, as shown in the sequence, induce a quite flat DA.
+Recently it was demonstrated numerically \cite{natale001} and analytically \cite{natale002} that (\ref{eq1a}) emerges when the current quark masses are generated dynamically, although in these cases the power $\delta$ will depend on the details of the model.
+It is interesting to recall that models with origin in the Nambu-Jona-Lasinio model (NJL), like the ones of Ref.\cite{f3,f3l}, also describe the data with a flat pion DA, what is not surprising since the NJL model naturally lead to dynamical masses with a behavior similar to the one of Eq. (\ref{eq1a}), which, as shown in the sequence, induce a quite flat DA.